Hiccup246/james-watt-calling-card/README.md

 <br>

 # TODO
-- Make the anchor tag open up a modal that informs the user about where they are being redirected to
 - Turn git repo into a shareable npm package
 - Maybe turn entire project to typescript
-- Think about having dynamic attrobutes
-- Think about what should be attributes
+- Think about what should and should not be attributes
 - Implement a javascript compiler
+- Implement/Research methods for developing ES modules locally
+- Update this readme
 - Publish NPM module